freenas/freenas-docs/userguide/directoryservice.rst

 `How DNS Support for Active Directory Works
 <https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2003/cc759550(v=ws.10)>`__.

-The realm used depends upon the priority in the SRV DNS record.
+The realm used depends on the priority in the SRV DNS record.
 DNS can override the system Active Directory settings.
 When unable to connect to the correct realm, check the SRV records on the DNS server.

 An expired password for the administrator account will cause :command:`kinit` to fail.
-Ensure the password is still valid.
-Also, double-check the password on the AD account being used does not include any spaces, special symbols, and is not unusually long.
+Ensure the password is still valid and double-check the password on the AD account being used does not include any spaces, special symbols, and is not unusually long.

-If the Windows server version is lower than 2008 R2, try creating a :guilabel:`Computer` entry on the Windows server's OU.
+If the Windows server version is lower than 2008 R2, try creating a :guilabel:`Computer` entry on the Windows server Organizational Unit (OU).
 When creating this entry, enter the %brand% hostname in the :guilabel:`name` field.
 Make sure it is under 15 characters, the same name as the one set in the :guilabel:`Hostname` field in :menuselection:`Network --> Global Configuration`, and the same :guilabel:`NetBIOS alias` in
 :menuselection:`Directory Service --> Active Directory --> Advanced`
 settings.
 Make sure the hostname of the domain controller is set in the :guilabel:`Domain Controller` field of :menuselection:`Directory Service --> Active Directory --> Advanced`.

 .. _If the System Will not Join the Domain: